brooklynrail/brooklynrail-platform/content/events/2022/06/i-dreamt-the-landscape-was-looking-at-me-jessica-mitrani.md

 ---
 title: "I Dreamt the Landscape Was Looking at Me: Jessica Mitrani"
 deck: Featuring Mitrani and Suzanne Herrera Li Puma
-summary: Artist Jessica Mitrani joins Rail host for a conversation.
+summary: Artist Jessica Mitrani joins Suzanne Herrera Li Puma for a conversation.
 We conclude with a poetry reading by Anthony Madrid.
 people:
   - person: jessica-mitrani
   - person: suzanne-herrera-li-puma